Kiyomi is a former Canadian pharmacist who is now living in Japan, where she enjoys being immersed in her Japanese roots.

-When you think of Japanese food, dishes like sushi, sashimi, tempura, udon, ramen and chicken teriyaki will probably immediately come to mind.
-Even foods that weren’t so well known in the recent past have been gaining in popularity, such as takoyaki, okonomiyaki, natto and yakiniku.
+When you think of Japanese food, dishes like sushi, sashimi, tempura, udon, ramen, and chicken teriyaki will probably immediately come to mind.
+Some Japanese dishes that aren't so well-known have been gaining popularity, such as takoyaki, okonomiyaki, natto, and yakiniku.

 1. Tara Shirako (Cod Testicles)

 Yes, tara testicles are edible, and not only that, they are delicious!
 It’s perhaps more of a texture thing since they don’t have that much flavour overall and are usually doused in ponzu (a delicious condiment made of soy sauce and yuzu, a Japanese citrus fruit).